nicl/nicl.github.com/curriculum-vitae.md

 - know a bit of **Scala**, **Clojure**, and **Ruby**
 - know a bit of noSQL databases, particularly **MongoDB**

-The vast majorit of my professional experience is with PHP.
+The vast majority of my professional experience is with PHP.
 I have worked with several PHP frameworks and CMSs - most notably [Symfony2](http://symfony.com/) (and the [Silex](http://silex.sensiolabs.org/) microframework) and